The 20 Best Hereditary Ataxia Doctors in Australia

 Clayton, VIC, AU

-Nellie Karistianis-Georgiou practices in Clayton, Australia.
+Nellie Karistianis-Georgiou practices practicing medicine in Clayton, Australia.
 Ms. Karistianis-Georgiou is rated as a Distinguished expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Friedreich Ataxia, Huntington Disease, Spinocerebellar Ataxia, and Hereditary Ataxia.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Friedreich Ataxia, Huntington Disease, Spinocerebellar Ataxia, and Hereditary Ataxia.

 Distinguished in Hereditary Ataxia